PNR South Long Haul: Attempts on finding funders

 After China's withdrawal, other funders have discussed financing the project, but no further details have been revealed.
 The causes of the project's delay include affected informal settlers, a lack of construction and funding, and the relocation of families, which began in October 2023.

+According to international relations and security expert Lucio Pitlo III, saying “under the present state of bilateral ties, it’s really hard to see progress on such financing so looking for alternative sources makes sense.”

 In November 2023, DOTr Secretary Jaime Bautista announced that India, Japan, and South Korea have offered to finance the three railway projects, including the PNR South Long Haul.
 On March 12, 2024, the Asian Development Bank (ADB), a lender that also provided the funding for the two sections of the North–South Commuter Railway (NSCR), was in talks with National Economic and Development Authority to finance the project.
 In the following month, Bicol Saro party-list Rep. Brian Raymund Yamsuan announced that Japan would be viable to fund the project.

 In July of that year, it was revealed that it may likely end up borrowing from the ADB and Asian Infrastructure Investment Bank (AIIB) to rebuild the Bicol Express through the SLH.
 In August, NEDA Secretary Arsenio Balisacan said it could be that the World Bank, ADB, Japan, India, and Korea have offered the project.

 In January 2025, however, according to an interview on Ted Failon at DJ Chacha sa True FM, Jeremy Regino, the DOTr undersecretary for railways, said the project could not have funding yet.
 He said the DOTr failed to secure enough funding in the 2025 General Appropriations Act (GAA) to undertake the preparatory works for the project, making it challenging to acquire the right of way.
 France also offered the project in April.